 Thank you note:

-Thanks to all our fine sponsors - the Anne Frank Fonds, Girls Not Brides, John Nadolski, Grace Brandt, The Webb Family and LeRoy Lyons, etc. for continuously are supporting this vision of ending such practice.
+Thanks to all our fine sponsors - the Anne Frank Fonds, Girls Not Brides, John Nadolski, Grace Brandt, The Webb Family and LeRoy Lyons, etc. for supporting this initiative to end child marriage through this Special School.
 You are welcome today to be part.